Independent speech and language therapy

 - If they say they are specialist in certain areas, e.g. autism, developmental language disorder, they should be actively working with this client group most of the time

-- They should actively work with ECCH regarding the assessments and interventions they are providing, because other assessments and/or interventions can be unhelpful to your child
+- They should actively work with ECCH regarding the assessments and interventions they are providing.
+Other assessments and/or interventions can be unhelpful to your child

 - It is best practice for all reports to be shared between the practitioner and ECCH.
 The practitioner should ask whether you consent to reports being sent to ECCH

-It is also worth discussing your child’s needs with more than one independent therapist, even if an individual has been recommended to you.
+It is also worth discussing your child’s needs with more than one independent therapist.
+This applies even if an individual has been recommended to you.
 Different therapists suit different children and you want to make the right choice.